-- If the RS232/RS485 convertor is self-powered, does the 9-pin port on the PC supply enough power?
+- If the RS232/RS485 converter is self-powered, does the 9-pin port on the PC supply enough power?
 Some laptops don’t, and some USB-to-Serial convertors don’t.

-- If there are no LEDs on the convertor itself, you can make some to verify that SpecView is talking out to the instruments, see here.
+- If there are no LEDs on the converter itself, you can make some to verify that SpecView is talking out to the instruments, see here.

-If there is a USB-to-Serial convertor in use, you can check to see if that is working properly
+If there is a USB-to-Serial converter in use, you can check to see if that is working properly